Vladimir7280/dash-masternode-tool/README.md

   * Your server has a public IP address that will be visible on the Internet.
   * You have set up a TCP port on which your *fixd* listens for incoming connections (usually 17464).

-Further configuration steps depend on whether you already have a masternode controlled by *FIX Core* which you want to migrate to a hardware wallet managed by *DMT*, or if you are setting up a new masternode.
+Further configuration steps depend on whether you already have a masternode controlled by *FIX Core* which you want to migrate to a hardware wallet managed by *FIXMT*, or if you are setting up a new masternode.

 [Scenario A - moving masternode management from FIX Core](doc/config-masternodes-a.md)
 [Scenario B - configuration of a new masternode](doc/config-masternodes-b.md)